Ski: Asymmetrical skis

 This type of ski was used at least in northern Finland and Sweden until the 1930s.
 On one leg, the skier wore a long straight non-arching ski for sliding, and on the other a shorter ski for kicking.
 The bottom of the short ski was either plain or covered with animal skin to aid this use, while the long ski supporting the weight of the skier was treated with animal fat in similar manner to modern ski waxing.
 Early record of this type of skis survives in works of Olaus Magnus.
 He associates them to Sami people and gives Sami names of savek and golos for the plain and skinned short ski.

-Finnish names for these are lyly and kalhu for long and short ski.
+Finnish names for these are lyly and kalhu for the long and short ski.

 Single long ski

 The seal hunters at the Gulf of Bothnia had developed a special long ski to sneak into shooting distance to the seals' breathing holes, though the ski was useful in moving in the packed ice in general and was made specially long, 3–4 meters, to protect against cracks in the ice.
 This is called skredstång in Swedish.